ShaneOG2/fund-data-analysis-assessment/README.md

 1. `Regular Tasks`
 2. `Normal Distribuion Notebook.ipynb`

-The `Regular Tasks` contains 5 Jupyter Notebooks, each contains excercises from each topic we explored over the course of the module.
+The `Regular Tasks` contains 5 Jupyter Notebooks, each containing exercises from each topic we explored over the course of the module.

 - `1-Information.ipynb`
 - `2-Randomness.ipynb`